Dealing With Tantrums

 Young children may get aggressive when they don’t have the words to express themselves.
 Violence isn’t an appropriate way to respond to situations, and you can drive this home by explaining how their actions affected you.
 For example, “When you hit me, that hurt me and made me feel sad.”

 Children should receive consequences for aggressive behavior.
-Experts agree that aggressive behavior is the only time that it’s reasonable to put your child into time-out without first giving them instructions to stop the behaviour.
+Experts agree that aggressive behavior is the only time that it’s reasonable to put your child into time-out without first giving them instructions to stop the behavior.
 Make sure your kid knows that this could happen if they get aggressive.

 If you’re worried about your child’s tantrums, speak to your child’s health professional for advice.